highchair/artinruins-com/_property/masonic-temple-pvd-1897.md

 Born in Providence, a son of the late Benedetto A. and Mary (Mainella) Cerilli, he had been a resident of Providence before moving to Wickford four years ago.

 Mr. Cerilli was the founder of Providence Land Company, which successfully restored and rehabilitated many buildings in Providence.
 An erstwhile member of the Providence Redevelopment Agency, he was one of the initial inductees into the Providence Preservation Society Hall of Fame, and in 1986 received a Preservation Honor Award from the National Trust for Historic Preservation, for restoration of the Old Providence Journal Building.
 Some of his other restoration projects include the Masonic Temple Building on Dorrance Street, the Hanley Building, and the reconstruction of Sakonnet Harbor.
-He was also a developer of the former Shooters waterfront cafe at India Point.
+He was also a developer of the former [Shooters waterfront cafe]({% link _property/shooters-cafe.md %}) at India Point.

 Cerilli was considered a potential witness in the coming bribery and racketeering trial of former Gov. Edward D. DiPrete and his son, Dennis.
 According to a 24-count grand jury indictment, the DiPretes accepted a bribe from Cerilli and convicted embezzler Joseph Mollicone Jr. in connection with a state lease of office space in the Old Providence Journal Building in 1985.
 The charge has not been proven, and the DiPretes have pled innocent to all counts.

 Cerilli and Mollicone, who co-owned the old newspaper building at 60 Eddy St., were partners in several high-profile developments in the mid 1980s.

 Cerilli was a 1970 graduate of Roger Williams University, later serving on its Board of Trustees.

-He was a member of the Sakonnet Golf Club, Sakonnet Yacht Club, Agawam Hunt Club and Turk's Head Club.
+He was a member of the Sakonnet Golf Club, Sakonnet Yacht Club, Agawam Hunt Club and Turk’s Head Club.

 Besides his sons and daughter in Providence, he leaves another daughter, Bridget Redding of Denver, Colo.; two brothers, Benedetto A. Cerilli Jr. of Jamestown and Peter J. Cerilli of Barrington; a sister, Barbara Mueller of East Greenwich, and a companion, Kathryn Rappleye.

-A memorial service will be held Thursday at 10 a.m. at the Central Congregational Church, 296 Angell St., Providence.

 —